radiantlogic-v8/documentation-new/documentation/reporting/reporting.md

 ![Download Report](Media/download-report.jpg)

+### Environment Operations Center Reports

+To generare Environment Operations Center reports, select Reports from the EOC navigation pane.
+For more details, see [Reporting Overview](/../../eoc/latest/reporting/reporting-overview).

 You can share your report with Radiant Logic if you want more details on how your total number of entries was calculated.